eastmaels/steemblog.github.io/_posts/account/deanliu/2018-10-08_deans-tokyo-snapshots--first-encounter-with-bitcoin-in-tokyo-8sm22bhy.md

 - - -

-This page is synchronized from the post: [🍙 Dean's Tokyo Snapshots 🍙 First encounter with bitcoin in Tokyo](https://steemit.com/@deanliu/deans-tokyo-snapshots--first-encounter-with-bitcoin-in-tokyo-8sm22bhy)
+This page is synchronized from the post: ['🍙 Dean''s Tokyo Snapshots 🍙 First encounter with bitcoin in Tokyo'](https://steemit.com/@deanliu/deans-tokyo-snapshots--first-encounter-with-bitcoin-in-tokyo-8sm22bhy)